Burnt bodies of more than 30 found in Myanmar’s Kayah state, reports say

 The junta alleged fraud in a November election that her party had won.
 Independent observers, however, have said the ballot was fair.

-Civilians have since then been taking up arms in protest and have demanded the restoration of democracy.
+Civilians have since been taking up arms in protest, and have demanded the restoration of democracy.

 The National Unity Government, a broad alliance of anti-coup organisations that include members of Ms Suu Kyi’s ousted ruling party, has backed the training and formation of militias called the People’s Defence Forces and has declared a nationwide rebellion against military rule.